Are breast implants or breast augmentation surgery right for you?

 - To insert the implants below the muscle, the surgeon must cut a powerful muscle that’s needed every time you move your arms and parts of your body.
 When it’s cut, part of the muscle bleeds then dies.
 It contracts, forms scar tissue, and eventually can cause a range of complications:

 - Muscular animation defects usually occur when implants are placed under the muscle.
-This happens because the muscle pushes against the implant, and the original breast tissue become visible.
+This happens because the muscle pushes against the implant, and the original breast tissue becomes visible.
 (Picture)

 - This provides the most distinct cleavage line, with the fall and drape of the breast likely to appear more natural in most women;

-- Sub-glandular may make surgery and recovery times shorter; it is definitely much less painful (because there is no need to cut through the muscle), and it may be easier for access if re-operation is ever required.
+- Sub-glandular may make surgery and recovery times shorter; it is definitely much less painful, and it may be easier for access if re-operation is ever required.

-- More importantly, the subglandular or “on top of the muscle” approach eliminates the risk of “snoopy”, “waterfall effect”, animation defect, high-riding breast implants and muscle necrosis and scar formation.
+- More importantly, the sub glandular approach eliminates the risk of “snoopy”, “waterfall effect”, animation defect, high-riding breast implants and muscle necrosis and scar formation.

-- Use intravenous antibiotic prophylaxis at the time of anaesthetic induction
+- Provide intravenous antibiotics at the time of anaesthetic induction

 - Avoid peri-areolar incisions